From the Retro Motor archive: 2009 Tesla Roadster review

 Tesla has been run for the past five years on $150m, and reckons it will cost $200m to get this sedan into production.
 That is not a lot by modern car standards.
 “We call upon automotive expertise from specialists, but we’re also a Silicon Valley company.
 We do things more cheaply.”
 Access to further funds, should they be required, is not an issue.

 After that, there will be a smaller, more mainstream car.
 All using Tesla’s ingenious and uber-efficient powertrain.
-We’re not talking millions of cars a year, but enough.
+We’re not talking millions of vehicles a year, but enough.
 No, the mega volumes may come from Tesla licensing its drivetrain to other manufacturers.

 So groundbreaking is the performance of the Roadster, other supercar manufacturers simply have to take it seriously.
 And, if the idea of an electric Scuderia really switches Ferrari on, Tesla will consult.
 This is where the money will be made.